 Soak up the Local History

-History is alive and well throughout Downtown Wilmington.
+History is alive and well throughout Downtown Wilmington, NC.
 First established in the 1720s with the initial arrival of the English colonists, this city has been a prosperous port town ever since, and was well-known as a popular spot for Confederate Blockade runners during the height of the Civil War.
 Today, visitors can dive into Wilmington’s story in a myriad of ways, starting with a downtown walking, biking, trolley, or even Segway tour.
 On these excursions, tour-goers will learn all about Wilmington’s centuries of stories while enjoying a picturesque stroll (or ride) throughout the heart of the scenic downtown area.
 In addition, a number of historic homes and residences - like the Latimer House Museum and Gardens and the Burgwin Wright House – have been transformed into museums that are stuffed with period antiques and which exude refined antebellum style.
 With a far-reaching range of options for discovering Wilmington’s past that can include an in-depth tour of the city, a historic house tour, or a combination of the two, discovering the city’s local history is simply an all-encompassing and enchanting experience.

 Take in a Show